All Products

 Note

-The pay-as-you-go prices in the preceding table are for reference only and reflect the pricing in Chinese mainland regions as of July 18, 2024.
+The pay-as-you-go prices in the preceding table are the reference prices on July 18, 2024 in regions in the Chinese mainland.
 Actual prices in the Chinese mainland and other regions are subject to the latest prices on the official pricing pages.
 For more information about NAS file system billing, see NAS Pricing.
 For more information about CPFS file system billing, see CPFS Pricing.